 Modern software applications rely heavily on seamless interactions between various APIs.
 But even a minor integration glitch can lead to major user frustrations.
 Effective API integration testing helps your team catch issues before they impact customers and ensure smooth interactions across all your connected services.
-This guide will walk you through API integration testing and explain how teams can effectively validate interactions between different APIs and backend services.
+This guide will walk you through API integration testing, including REST API integration testing, and explain how teams can effectively validate interactions between different APIs and backend services.

 What is API Integration Testing?